The Miranda Standard Environment

 > map2 f x y = [f a b | (a,b)<-zip2 x y]

-Note: the Bird and Wadler function zipwith
+Note: the Bird and Wadler function zipwith is just an uncurried

-zipwith f (x,y)\' means map2 f x y
+version of map2\', that iszipwith f (x,y)\' means map2 f x y.

-applied to a list returns the largest element under the built in
+max applied to a list returns the largest element under the built in

-ordering of \>
+ordering of \>.
+Examples

 max [1,2,12,-6,5] = 12